cloudfoundry/docs-running-cf/troubleshooting/troubleshooting-warden-services.md

 You can also redirect the prettified log to a file to make it easier for navigation.

-You way find the following script handy to set up an alias to run steno-prettify from any current directory:
+You may find the following script handy to set up an alias to run steno-prettify from any current directory:

 <pre class="terminal">
 #!/bin/bash